 The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.

-The Timeout Value field contains an unsigned 8-bit integer and it is set to the timeout between the ST preparation response and ST execution request in units of TU.
+The Timeout Value field contains an unsigned 16-bit integer and it is set to the timeout between the ST preparation response and ST execution request in units of TU that applies across all the AP MLDs managed by the SMD-ME of the SMD.

-[TBD other fields for other SMD-level capabilities]

 TGbn editor: Please modify subclause 9.4.2.35 Neigbor Report element as shown below:

 Insert the following paragraphs after the 21st paragraph (“The DMG Positioning field indicates…”):